dapete42/vcat/README.md

 * vcat-core: The core library to evaluate parameters, get the necessary category information from the wiki and render it into an image.
-* vcat-redis: An addition which allows the use of Redis (through the Jedis library) to store the API and metadata caches.
+* vcat-caffeine: An addition which allows the use of Caffeine to store the API and metadata caches.
-* vcat-webapp-simple: A simple Servlet version of vCat which expects parameters as GET or POST parameters.
-* vcat-toolforge-base: Base classes for the vCat Servlet as used on Wikimedia Toolforge.
-* vcat-toolforge-webapp: A version of vCat which uses the meta_p.wiki table to look up wikis, and Redis for caching, as used on Wikimedia Toolforge.
+* vcat-toolforge-webapp: A version of vCat which uses the meta_p.wiki table to look up wikis, and Caffeine for caching, as used on Wikimedia Toolforge.
   Builds an executable JAR file based on Quarkus (https://quarkus.io/).
+* vcat-webapp-simple: A simpler version of vCat for local testing.

 Copyright notice
 ----------------

-Copyright 2013-2019 Peter Schlömer
+Copyright 2013-2023 Peter Schlömer

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the files in this project except in compliance with the License.
 You may obtain